Schultesianthus

 Schultesianthus is a genus of flowering plants belonging to the family Solanaceae.

 Its native range is from southern Mexico down to Venezuela and Peru.
 It is also found in Colombia, Costa Rica, Ecuador, Guatemala, Honduras and Panamá.

-The genus name of Schultesianthus is in honour of Richard Evans Schultes (1915–2001), an American biologist.
+The genus Schultesianthus was erected in 1977 by the Argentine botanist Armando Theodoro Hunziker and is named in honour of the American biologist Richard Evans Schultes.

-It was first described and published in Kurtziana Vol.10 on page 35 in 1977.